Helping Older Readers Who Struggle

 While spending the entire kindergarten year mastering individual letters and sounds is not an uncommon practice in today’s classrooms, it is unnecessary, as brain science offers preferred pathways for learning that fast-track individual letter sound instruction.
 The Better Alphabet Song is a perfect example of how easy it can be to put science into practice, as it targets earlier-developing, muscle memory pathways for faster skill acquisition, rather than relying on under-developed, executive processing centers.

 And this is only the beginning, as we can use brain science like a road map to “cheat the brain” into learning more complex, phonics skills as well!
+For example, the Secret about the Babysitter Vowels® makes sounding-out longer, multi-syllabic words easy, as it provides an instant “compass” to know whether vowels will be long or short.
+Watch the clip below to see how the Mommy E® strategy extends into higher-level Babysitter Vowels®.

 I became obsessed with Secret Stories in my instructional practice because it got my kids exactly where they need to go quickly and efficiently, and it also confirmed what every good reading specialist already knows, which is that “time is of the essence!”
 The Secrets aren’t program for teaching the “reading,” but tools for teaching the READER!